opendocsg/slw-judgments-backfill/2016_SGHC_261/report.md

 _Civil Procedure_ – _Offer to Settle_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 152 of 2016 was dismissed while the appeal in Civil Appeal No 176 of 2016 was allowed by the Court of Appeal on 14 August 2017.
-See [2017] SGCA 46.]
+See <span class="citation">[2017] SGCA 46</span>.]

 25 November 2016 Judgment reserved.

 **Lai Siu Chiu SJ:**

-1       The plaintiff’s claim in this suit was dismissed in _Lim Geok Lin Andy v Yap Jin Meng Bryan_ [2016] SGHC 234.
+1       The plaintiff’s claim in this suit was dismissed in _Lim Geok Lin Andy v Yap Jin Meng Bryan_ <span class="citation">[2016] SGHC 234</span>.
 Pursuant to my directions in the concluding paragraph of the said judgment dated 21 October 2016, parties filed their submissions on costs.

 **The defendant’s submissions**